MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -ShowJoinUsingLegacyClientLink
-**Below Content Applies To:** Lync Server 2010

-If set to True, users joining a meeting by using a client application other than Lync 2010 will be given the opportunity to join the meeting by using their current client application.
-The default value is False.

-**Below Content Applies To:** Lync Server 2013

-This parameter has been deprecated for use with the on-premises version of Lync Server 2013 Preview.

-If set to True, users joining a meeting by using a client application other than Lync will be given the opportunity to join the meeting by using their current client application.
-The default value is False.

-**Below Content Applies To:** Skype for Business Server 2015

-This parameter has been deprecated for use with the on-premises version of Skype for Business Server 2015.
+This parameter has been deprecated for use with the on-premises version of Skype for Business Server.

 If set to True, users joining a meeting by using a client application other than Skype for Business will be given the opportunity to join the meeting by using their current client application.
 The default value is False.

 ```yaml